LeeShinYeoung/minimal-typescript-starter/README.md

 - .gitignore
 - README.md

-You can also choose to generate additional files by selecting the following options in the prompt:
+You can also set up the following additional packages in the prompt:

 - .eslintrc
 - .prettierrc